kf5011/kf5011.github.io/assessment.md

 # Learning Outcomes
+From Kevin's slides

+## Level 5 : Application
+* using and applying knoeledge
+* using problem solving methods
+* Manipulating
+* Designing
+* Experimenting

 ## Knowledge & Understanding:
 1. Demonstrate knowledge and critical understanding of the interaction between physical systems, computer hardware and software, including control theories, network protocols, and cybersecurity architecture and operations